Chunp2/SDC_Term1_Proj1/writeup_template.md

 form_line()
 '''python
 def form_line(img, lines):

-    """
-        This function creates a linear line from avg_slope and avg_inetercept.
+    #This function creates a linear line from avg_slope and avg_inetercept.
-    """

     if averaging(lines) is None:
         return None
     else: